ManiTheFerfriGuy/AccountingBot/README.md

 ---

-## 8. Run AccountingBot with tmux
+## 8. Run AccountingBot with GNU Screen
-`tmux` keeps programs alive when you close the Terminal tab.
+`screen` keeps programs alive when you close the Terminal tab.

 1. Activate the virtual environment and switch to the project folder if you have not already: